John Johnstone (baseball): Minor leagues

+MLB career

 Johnstone started out the 1993 season with the triple-A Edmonton Trappers, going 4-15 with a 5.18 ERA and a 1.57 WHIP in the Pacific Coast League.
 Despite these alarming figures, Florida called him up to join the parent club for the last month of the inaugural season.
 On September 3, he made his MLB debut and took the loss, allowing an earned run in the 13th inning of a 5–4 decision against the Los Angeles Dodgers.
 He totaled 10.2 innings for the Fish, striking out five and allowing 16 hits and seven walks.
 He had a 5.91 ERA and a 2.156 WHIP to go with his 0-2 record.

 In 1994, Johnstone played most of the campaign back in Edmonton, going 5-3 with a 4.46 ERA in 29 games, striking out 43 in 42.1 innings along with a much improved 1.30 WHIP.
 He joined the Marlins in late-June and stayed with Florida through mid-August.
 He did not allow an earned run through his first seven appearances, spanning eight innings.
 Opponents during that streak hit just .107 against him, with a .372 OPS.
 He had an enviable 0.303 WHIP during that stretch.
 He earned his first career win on July 1 when he pitched the 10th and 11th inning of a 4-3 win over the Atlanta Braves, striking out two and allowing zero hits.
 In total, he pitched in 17 games for the Marlins, going 1-2 with a 5.91 ERA, a 1.828 WHIP, and 23 strikeouts in 21.1 innings.

 In 1995, Johnstone appeared in four games for the Marlins near the beginning of the season, and give up two earned runs over 4.2 innings.
 He strained his right elbow and was out for the season on May 8, and the Marlins granted his free agency after the season closed.
 He signed on with the Houston Astros a few days later.

 Johnstone labored at the triple-A level with the PCL's Tucson Toros in 1996, putting up a 3-3 record and a 3.42 ERA in 45 games.
 He appeared in nine games with the Astros in the middle of the season, earning a 1-0 record and allowing 17 hits in 13 innings with a 5.54 ERA.